nidorx/ecs-lua/README.md

 In **Roblox-ECS**, a system has a strong connection with component types.
 You must define which components this system works on in the `System` registry.

 If the `update` method is implemented, it will be invoked respecting the order parameter within the configured step.
-Whenever an entity with the characteristics expected by this system is added on world, the system is informed via the `enter` method.
+Whenever an entity with the characteristics expected by this system is added on world, the system is informed via the `onEnter` method.

 ```lua
 local ECS = require(game.ReplicatedStorage:WaitForChild("ECS"))